RockyNiu/ToDo/README.md

 - Delete a task; (swipe)
 - Sort tasks by due or priority;
 - Remind you the task past due;
-- Synchronize the tasks with mobile version, web version, and Google Tasks.
+- Synchronize the tasks with mobile version, web version, and Google Tasks;
+- Surport Chinese;
-- Show current location in Google Map
+- Show current location in Google Map;
-- Send task by SMS Message
+- Send task by SMS Message;
-- Send task by email
+- Send task by email;
-- Send push notification from server
+- Send push notification from server;

 ### Need to do
 * Combine ToGo with ToDo (show location of ToDo task)